CDRT/docs/bios/settings/thinkcenter/network_setup.md

 <details><summary>Win VDI Boot</summary>

-Whether `Win VDI Boot` will be selected in boot menu, to boot from Lenovo Cloud server and load VDI service.
+When enabled, `Win VDI Boot` will be selected in boot menu, to boot from Lenovo Cloud server and load VDI service.

 Options:

-1. **Disabled** - enables Win VDI Boot.
-Default.
+1. **Disabled** - Default.
-2. Enabled - enables Win VDI Boot.
+2. Enabled.

 <!-- WMI: no -->